Code-Institute-Submissions/flx-tool/README.md

 The forms page will contain download links for all the relevant forms.
 In addition, descriptions and tips will be available.

-The contact page will contain a map with pinned NDLS locations, phone number to the helpdesk, contact form,
+The contact page will contain information about opening hours, contact info, a form and a link to find your local centre.
 ### Interaction Design
 Bite-sized paragraphs and clearly defined sections will allow the user to consume information with ease.
 This will also help avoid overwhelming the user with information.